lucied-w/biofeedback-concept-paper/README.md

 technique and subsequently to apply this technique in a stressful biofefeedback environment.

+### Code

+Analysis was conducted using R version 4.3.1.
+The main results are reported here, but can also be run indepdently by downloading the CSV files and the biofeedback-concept-paper.R script.

 ### Study Design

 Participants physiological measurements were taken at baseline (seated